The Georgia-Alabama Land Trust

 We are committed to developing events and programs that will engage and inform the public.
-These events range from graduate-level training programs to simple walks in the woods.
+These events range from informative programs to simple walks in the woods.
 We believe in creating a wide variety of experiences that can further connect people to their natural surroundings.

 Here are some of the events we have hosted in the recent past: